cardano-scaling/hydra/docs/docs/tutorial/index.md

   > protocol-parameters.json
 This command adjusts the fees and pricing mechanisms to zero, ensuring that transactions within the Hydra head incur no costs.

-This command adjusts the fees and pricing mechanisms to zero, ensuring that transactions within our Hydra head incur no costs.

 In summary, the Hydra head participants exchanged and agreed on: